 However, if these foods are part of a child's usual diet, the child can continue to eat them alongside several other foods.

 Those who wish to follow the BRAT diet for a limited time may add other bland foods to their diet.
 Other bland foods include:

 - clear broths

-- potatoes (without any butter, cream, or other additives)
+- potatoes without added butter, cream, or cheese

 - sweet potatoes

-- steamed, baked, or grilled chicken (without skin or fat)
+- steamed, baked, or grilled skinless chicken without fat

-Because diarrhea can lead to dehydration, it is important that people drink enough fluids.
-A person with diarrhea should drink liquids such as:
+As diarrhea can lead to dehydration, it is important that people drink enough fluids.
+A person with diarrhea can drink a range of liquids, including: